Hi and Welcome!

-Here are the guidelines for submitting a post fort publication on my blog:
+Here are the rules and guidelines for submitting a post for publication on my blog:

 Fourth, the spelling, grammar and syntax must be close to perfect.
 I do not have time to edit posts for such things.
 It feels terrible, but sometimes I have to reject posts because the writing is unprofessional.